 Several years ago, I took one called the MBTI (Myers-Briggs Type Indicator).
 Really interesting stuff.
 It assesses four different parts of your personality.
 Better versions of the test tell you things about how your type tends to behave both internally and externally.
 (Interested in taking it?
 Click here.)

-I’m an ENFJ (Extroverted, iNtuitive, Feeling, Judging).
-In other words, I draw energy from being around people, I tend to look at the big picture, I process things emotionally much of the time, and I like things to be set in stone (schedules, facts, etc.).
-These four facts about me are only the beginning of what my typology says about me.
+I’m an ENFJ—Extroverted, iNtuitive, Feeling, Judging.
+In other words, I draw energy from being around others, I tend to look at the big picture, I process things primarily on an emotional level, and I prefer things to be certain (schedules, facts, etc.).
+These four aspects of my personality are only the beginning of what my typology says about me.

-When we begin the conversation of how we think or feel, we treat the topic as though we have ownership of something.
-And it’s true, and probably good.
-It’s good to take ownership of your world, your life, your “thoughts,” your “feelings.”
-But is that really the best way to view them?
+When we begin a conversation about how we think or feel, we treat the topic as though we have ownership of something.
+To an extent, that’s probably good.
+It’s good to take ownership of your world, your life, your “thoughts,” your “feelings”—in the sense of taking responsibility for things pertaining to your life.
+But is possession really the best way to view them?

 I know it’s easy to do that.
 Especially with feelings.
-I treat them like an infection I have sometimes.
-And they can be like an infection, especially if they lead us away from the things of God.
-God’s prophet Jeremiah said that “the heart is deceitful and desperately wicked above all things; who can comprehend it?”
+I treat them like an infection I have sometimes, and they can be like an infection, especially if they lead us away from the things of God.
+The prophet Jeremiah said that “the heart is deceitful and desperately wicked above all things; who can comprehend it?”
 Those are strong words for something which is a part of us from the cradle to the grave.

 But is owning one’s emotions really enough, and is it even the best way to view what we’re viewing?

 Think about this for a moment.
 Owning a car isn’t enough.
 Sure, maybe it looks pretty, but it’s supposed to take you somewhere.
 More accurately, it isn’t the car that does something for you.
 You drive it.